mylbrinkerhoff/mylbrinkerhoff.github.io/_pages/cv.md

 {% include base_path %}

-A pdf copy of this CV is available here.
+A pdf copy of this CV is available [here](https://www.mlbrinkerhoff.me/files/paper1.pdf).

 ## Education

 * Ph.D in Linguistics, University of California, Santa Cruz, 2024 (expected)

 * M.A. in Linguistics, University of North Caroolina at Chapel Hill , 2019
   Thesis: On Subcategorization and PRIORITY: Evidence from Welsh Allomorphy
   Thesis Advisor: Jennifer L. Smith

 * B.A. in Linguistics (Minor in German language and Literature), University of Utah, 2015

 * A.A. in General Studies, Weber State University, 2013

-## Work experience

-## Skills

 ## Publications